MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 ## Requirements

 - [Game Manager](../../config/gamemanager/game-manager-quickstart.md)
-- One or more [Virtual Currencies](../economy/currencies.md) defined.
+- One or more [virtual currencies](../economy/currencies.md) defined.
 The latter example on this guide uses:

    - **SS** (**Silver Shekels**)
    - **GS** (**Gold Shekels**).